ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

         service_data: ${functions.someFunctionA(entity)}
 ```

-## Utility Functions
+## Utility Library

-Floorplan exposes some utility functions, which are available to JavaScript code.
+Floorplan exposes a library of  utility functions, which are available to JavaScript code within rules.
 The following functions are available.
 (Note: This list is expected to grow over time).

 | Function                     | Parameters                       | Return Type  |
 | ---------------------------- | -------------------------------- | ------------ |